-- Each additional course mapped to the CFA Program curriculum earns one additional student scholarship per year. (not capped)
+- Each additional course mapped to CFA Program curriculum earns one additional student scholarship per year (not capped).

-- Recognition of the CFA Program as an admission criteria, not necessarily to the affiliated course, earns one additional student scholarship per year. (capped)
+- Recognition of CFA Program as an admission criteria, not necessarily to the affiliated course, earns one additional student scholarship per year (capped).

-- Recognition of the CFA Program for a course waiver, not necessarily to the affiliated course, earns one additional student scholarship per year. (capped)
+- Recognition of CFA Program for a course waiver, not necessarily to the affiliated course, earns one additional student scholarship per year (capped).

 - CFA Institute shall award scholarships in its sole discretion.
 Scholarships are not guaranteed to any applicant and all decisions by CFA Institute are final.

-- Scholarship recipients can register for a single examination in the CFA Program, and receive a copy of the corresponding curriculum in eBook format, at a discounted cost as set by CFA Institute.
+- Scholarship recipients can register for a single examination in the CFA Program, and receive a copy of the corresponding curriculum in digital format, at a discounted cost as set by CFA Institute.

 - Scholarships may not be sold, transferred, or assigned and are not convertible to cash.